schlunsen/maperick/README.md

 ### Todo

 - [x] Base setup
+- [x] Replace argh with clap
 - [x] Add netstat retrieval of open connections and their ip
 - [x] Error handling maxdb
 - [x] Add maxmind geolookup
-- [ ] Refactor geoip and netstats methods to modules
+- [x] Refactor netstats methods to module
-- [ ] Display connected ips in table
+- [x] Display connected ips in table
+- [ ] Refactor on_tick code into modules
+- [ ] Add new tab with configuration options
 - [ ] Add host public_ip as different marker on map
-- [x] Replace argh with clap
-- [ ] Add new tab with configuration options
 - [ ] Add ip's to ignore in configuration
-- [ ] Refactor alot of on_tick code into modules
 - [ ] Write simple tests
 - [ ] Add to Brew Formulae
 - [ ] Better README